 Get an overview of this hotelLandmark hotel complex with 400-year-old garden

-With a stay at Hotel New Otani Tokyo, The Main, you'll be centrally located in Tokyo, convenient to Akasaka Palace and Tokyo Imperial Palace.
+With a stay at Hotel New Otani Tokyo, The Main, you'll be centrally located in Chiyoda, convenient to National Diet Building and Tokyo Imperial Palace.

-This 4-star hotel is close to Tokyo Tower and Meiji Jingu Shrine.
+This 4.5-star hotel is close to Tokyo Tower and Meiji Jingu Shrine.

 Make yourself at home in one of the 1479 individually furnished guestrooms, featuring refrigerators and minibars.
 Wired and wireless Internet access is complimentary, while 32-inch flat-screen televisions with digital programming provide entertainment.
 Private bathrooms with shower/tub combinations feature deep soaking bathtubs and complimentary toiletries.
-Conveniences include phones, as well as desks and complimentary newspapers.
+Conveniences include phones, as well as safes and desks.

-Be sure to enjoy recreational amenities, including a health club, an indoor pool, and a spa tub.
-Additional features include complimentary wireless Internet access, gift shops/newsstands, and a hair salon.
+Be sure to enjoy recreational amenities, including outdoor tennis courts, a seasonal outdoor pool, and bicycles to rent.
+This hotel also features complimentary wireless Internet access, concierge services, and babysitting/childcare (surcharge).

-Featured amenities include a business center, a computer station, and dry cleaning/laundry services.
-Planning an event in Tokyo?
-This hotel has facilities measuring 269 square feet (25-76 square meters), including meeting rooms.
+Featured amenities include complimentary wired Internet access, a business center, and dry cleaning/laundry services.
+Planning an event in Chiyoda?
+This hotel has facilities measuring 269 square feet (25 square meters), including meeting rooms.
 A roundtrip airport shuttle is provided for a surcharge at scheduled times, and free self parking is available onsite.Information missing or incorrect?
 Tell us!
 Opens in a new window.